UK Counselling: Find The Right Online Counselling Platform For You

 Mental health challenges are a global concern

 Like many other places in the world, mental health and well-being are a concern in the United Kingdom.
 Data published by the British Medical Association (BMA) suggest that rates of mental illness among the population have risen, and those of children and young people appear to be growing faster than adults.
-The same report reveals the number of individuals seeking therapy has grown quickly, with the latest estimates showing over a two-thirds increase in people accessing mental health treatment between 2000 and 2014.
+The same report reveals the number of individuals seeking counselling has grown quickly, with the latest estimates showing over a two-thirds increase in people accessing mental health treatment between 2000 and 2014.

 Distance learning for continuing education and counselling skills development